bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

 ```

 In this example, DialogResponse can be any of the literal types `"yes"`, `"no"`, or `"cancel"`.
 This provides a way to specify a limited set of strings that a variable can hold, similar to how an `enum` provides a limited set of numeric values.

+In general, if you need to represent a group of related numeric constants, and especially if you need reverse mapping, enums are a great choice.
+If you need to represent a group of related string (or boolean) constants, literal types combined with union types can be more concise and flexible.

 ### Advanced Topics: Mixins, Decorators, and Metadata Reflection